ForgeRock/pwnedpassword/README.md

 ForgeRock does not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the sample code.
 ForgeRock disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.

 ForgeRock shall not be liable for any direct, indirect or consequential damages or costs of any type arising out of any action taken by you or others related to the sample code.

+### Release notes

+2.2.0
+* Remove the authentication fields since they are not needed according to the API documentation: https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange